NewPages Guide to Literary Magazines

 Each issue of The Georgia Review features some 200 pages of fiction, poetry, essays, and reviews—as well as a visual art portfolio, usually in color.

 The Gettysburg Review publishes poetry, prose, and visual art by established and emerging talents in issues that are as handsome as they are stimulating.
-Now available in digital, also.
+Now available in digital, also (PDF, EPUB, MOBI).

 Glass Mountain, an international student-run literary magazine, accepts submissions all year.
-We publish a print journal, twice annually; our online magazine, Shards, four times annually.
-We accept work by new writers only—not writers who have attended graduate courses in creative writing.
+We publish an online journal, twice annually.
+We feature work by emerging writers only—not writers who have attended graduate courses in creative writing.
 Each May we host Boldface: A Conference for Emerging Writers, at the University of Houston.

 Glassworks is a publication of the MA in Writing program at Rowan University in Glassboro, NJ, founded as "GlassWorks in the Woods" in 1779.
-The primacy of artistry, deep pride in individual craftsmanship, and willingness to test conventional boundaries to create new work are part of our continuing spirit.
+Glassworks publishes literary work from both emerging and established writers from across North America and around the world.
+We especially seek to promote work by new authors and those from marginalized communities.

 We publish fiction and poetry twice a year, each fall and spring.
 Work from the journal is consistently cited in collections honoring the finest new writing.